RyuZhihao123/Point-cloud-3D-tree-reconstruction/README.md

 # Point-cloud-3D-tree-reconstruction

+It is so disgusting....
+PLEASE DON'T DIRECTLY USE MY SOFTWARE TO PUBLISH A PAPER WITHOUT NOTIFICATION TO ME!
+PLEASE CLARIFY THAT YOU USED MY SOFTWARE IN YOUR PAPER.
+HOLY SHIT!
+WHY DO I HAVE TO SHARE MY CODE HERE.
+YOU GUYS WHO PUBLISH PAPERS SIMPLY USE MY SOFTWARE ARE BULL-SHIT.

 This is a program for reconstructing a 3D tree model from scanned point clouds.
 The program is fully developed in C++.